 You have made the decision to have timber flooring installed, you love the look, but what about ongoing maintenance.
 That doesn’t mean a daily grind of of working on the timber flooring.
 It’s just a bit of advice for cleaning, looking after and protecting your new asset.

 There is a combination of factors that will eventually wear down and scratch the floor coating over time.
 Things like dust, people coming and going, sunlight and moisture, to name a few.
 Timber is a natural product, not manufactured, so it has some unique properties that have to be considered.
-By taking a few simple steps, you can limit these factors and ensure your timber flooring and its coating lasts years.
+By taking a few simple steps, you can limit these factors and ensure your timber decks and its coating lasts years.

 Less Dirt = Less Scratching